jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 > Note: this section is not required to complete this tutorial; if you want to skip it feel free.

 Everyone has different preferences when they edit code.
 Some prefer tabs over spaces.
 Some want two spaces instead of four.
 Some prefer semicolons and some don't.
 It shouldn't matter right?
 But it does.
-If editors are autoformatting code based on user preferences it is important to make sure everyone has chosen the same set of defaults for that autoformatting.
+If editors are auto-formatting code based on user preferences it is important to make sure everyone has chosen the same set of defaults for that auto-formatting.
 This makes it easy to tell what changed between versions – even when different developers (with different preferences) have made changes.

 For this reason we'll setup a linter and code formatter for our code.
 Install [eslint](https://eslint.org/) and [prettier](https://prettier.io/):